KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when a duplicate database object name is encountered during an add operation in a System.Data.DataSet -related object.

-    throw [System.Data.DuplicateNameException]::New("a duplicate database object name is encountered during an add operation in a System.Data.DataSet -related object.")
+    throw [System.Data.DuplicateNameException]::New('a duplicate database object name is encountered during an add operation in a System.Data.DataSet -related object.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.DuplicateNameException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.DuplicateNameException.aspx)